vedansh-5/gofannon/docs/mcp/index.md

 Gofannon can be run via an MCP server; whether on its own or for Anthropic's desktop client.

 The following is an example `server.py` file.
-You can update it to use any gofannon tool; the Addition tool is included below, but any tool can be added with the .export_to_mcp method.
+You can update it to use any Gofannon tool; the Addition tool is included below, but any tool can be added with the .export_to_mcp() method.

 ```python
 from mcp.server.fastmcp import FastMCP